-of antiferromagnetic material (400 nm side) with periodic boundary conditions in all directions is allowed to relax for a set time (20 ps or longer).
-The computed two-sublattice probability distribution is shown in Fig. 11 for $T/T_N=0.99$ as a color map.
-A very good agreement is obtained with the two-sublattice Boltzmann distribution from Eq.
-(27), plotted as a wire-frame.
+We test this by computing a two-sublattice histogram for the magnetization length as a function of temperature, taking the generic antiferromagnetic material of Figure 10(a) with a Néel temperature $T_N = 500$ K. A temperature is set and a cubic block of antiferromagnetic material (400 nm side) with periodic boundary conditions in all directions is allowed to relax for a set time (20 ps or longer).
+The computed two-sublattice probability distribution is shown in Figure 11 for $T/T_N = 0.99$ as a color map.
+A very good agreement is obtained with the two-sublattice Boltzmann distribution from Equation (27), plotted as a wire-frame.
 Similar tests were repeated over a wide range of temperatures.
-This shows that the implemented stochastic two-sublattice LLB model correctly reproduces the expected stochastic properties.
+This shows the implemented stochastic two-sublattice LLB model correctly reproduces the expected stochastic properties.